MULTIMEDIA------- SOUND ABOUT CV

 2023

-Soniferous garden is a performing environment developed in collaboration with Cecilie Fang, consisting of multiple sensors, a water circulation system, soil, liquids and live visuals.
-As the sensors measure the moisture, pH value and water level of the soil, the data is translated into sound.
-A camera is set to translate the current soil humidity into live visuals on screens.
-The project is a result of a dialogue, forming a common ground for discussion about the extraction of soil and water.
+Soniferous garden is a performing environment developed in collaboration with Cecilie Fang.
+The project is a result of a dialogue, forming a common ground for discussion about the extraction of soil and water from an eco-feminist perspective.

-The installation creates a Lo-fi site for listening and encountering the landscape, questing the integration of technology within natural environments.
+The installation creates an audiovisual Lo-fi site for listening and encountering the landscape.

 An installation space to be activated through performance and interaction.